anushkapunekar/chatgptclone-mern-ai/README.md

 //(for refrence how od i gave the background image please check homepage and also its css .orbital) it aslo have animation so , for that animation , it should be linear , infinte so it keeps going on for creating animation we need to use @keyframes and ---whatever you wanna do with that

+//for text to appear one after another we used a library named reacttype animation , install it and import the required material from the site to our homepage
+//for changing human pic in the chat we used usestate hook in homepage
+//until now it wont be responsive so we used media query and gave the instruction just go through the css